tagion/hibon_spec/HiBON_JSON_format.md

 Except for HIBON type STRING and BOOLEAN which uses the JSON type directly and the JSON null type is converted to a empty HiBON object.

-An extra array element can be added for HiBON type HASHDOC which is the hash-function id used.
+An extra array element is added for HiBON type HASHDOC, CRYPTDOC and CREDENTIAL which is the sets the data block type.